maelvalais/sublime_autotools/README.md

 # Changelog

+## v0.0.3
+- Automake: fix a bug with assigments followed by a comment
+- added 'npm start'for rebuilding the tmLanguage files from the JSON-tmLanguage files.
+You may observe some changes in grammar because of this, please tell me if it is the case!

 ## v0.0.2
 - Fixed the VSCode-version of Makefile that was shadowed by Makefile2, thus making it impossible to select the VSCode-provided Makefile highlighting.